zschutzman/zschutzman.github.io/index.md

 Before coming to Penn, I was an undergrad at [Colby College](http://colby.edu) in beautiful Waterville, Maine.
-I was a [mathematics](colby.edu/math) and [economics](http://colby.edu/econ) double major with a [CS](http://colby.edu/cs) minor.
-I was heavily involved with [Powder and Wig](http://web.colby.edu/powderandwig), the student-run theater group, as well as a perennial math/cs/econ TA/tutor.
+I was a [mathematics](colby.edu/math) and [economics](http://colby.edu/econ) double major with a [computer science](http://colby.edu/cs) minor.
+I was heavily involved with [Powder and Wig](http://web.colby.edu/powderandwig), the student-run theater group, as well as a perennial math/cs/econ TA and tutor.